semgrep/semgrep-docs/docs/semgrep-registry-license.md

 slug: semgrep-registry-license
 append_help_link: true
 description: >-
-  Learn about licensing of Semgrep and the Semgrep Registry’s rules
+  The license used by some Semgrep Registry rules
 ---

 # Semgrep Registry license